 Why we collect demographic information

-Disability and Veteran Status
+Disability and Military Status

-Consistent with federal law, Virginia Tech takes affirmative action to employ, and advance in employment, qualified individuals with disabilities and military veterans.
-Data from self-identification is used to evaluate the university’s efforts in assuring access, hiring, promotional, and equal opportunities for people with disabilities and military veterans.
+Consistent with federal law, Virginia Tech takes affirmative action to employ, and advance in employment, qualified individuals with disabilities and military status.
+Data from self-identification is used to evaluate the university’s efforts in assuring access, hiring, promotional, and equal opportunities for people with disabilities and military status.
 Information provided by applicants and employees will be treated completely confidentiality and will not be used in a manner inconsistent with federal regulations.